 For more information on the Post- 9/11 GI Bill or to apply for this benefit please visit http://www.benefits.va.gov/gibill/

-If you have any questions regarding VA Benefits please contact the school’s certifying official, Rhonda Moore (email@example.com or 215-965-4042).
+If you have any questions regarding VA Benefits please contact the school’s certifying official, Laverne Glenn at email@example.com or 215-965-4042.

 Ultimately the best resource for finding private scholarships and grants is the Internet.
 You are encouraged, whenever possible, to utilize this resource and all other resources to search out private scholarships and grants.
 You may sign up for a free scholarship search at www.collegeboard.com.
 Moore College of Art & Design will post any scholarship applications on the Scholarship Board.
 Here are additional Web sites that provide free search services:

 If you have utilized all other resources and still need funds to cover expenses, you can consider a private or alternative education loan.
 The interest rate and fees charged by private lenders can significantly increase the cost of the loan, so always borrow smart.
 You have the right to choose any lender of your choice.

 To be considered for assistance other than merit scholarships, you must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA should be submitted as early as possible, but no later than March 1 for priority consideration.
 Do not wait for an admissions decision before filing for financial assistance.
 Use your estimated income data, if necessary, and follow up with actual tax information as soon as it becomes available.
 You should apply on line at www.fafsa.ed.gov.
-You and your parents, if dependent, will need a PIN, which you can request on-line at www.pin.ed.gov.
-This PIN will serve as your electronic signature.
+You and your parents, if dependent, will need a FSA ID, which you can request on www.fsaid.ed.gov.
+This FSA ID will serve as your electronic signature.
 You can also create your own temporary PIN when you complete the FAFSA.
 Electronic applications will be processed in less than one week.
 Moore’s FAFSA school code is 003300.
 For more information regarding applying for financial aid, you can contact the Financial Aid Office at 215.965.4041 or by email at firstname.lastname@example.org.